elesiuta/picosnitch/README.md

   "Config": {
-    "Polling interval": 0.2, # float in seconds "Remote address unlog": [80, "firefox"], # list of process names (str) or ports (int) to omit addresses "Use pcap": true, # bool, requires Scapy to be installed "Write interval": 600 # how often to write this file in seconds },
+    "Polling interval": 0.2, # float in seconds "Remote address unlog": [80, "firefox"], # list of process names (str) or ports (int) to omit addresses "Use pcap": false, # bool, requires Scapy to be installed "Write interval": 600 # how often to write this file in seconds },
   "Errors": [], # Log of errors by time